 Some Year 11 options are derived from the compulsory subjects at Year 10 - e.g. Social Studies leads to Geography and History as options in Year 11 and these subjects are offered for the first time at that level.

 When you have made your choices, follow this simple checklist:

 Ability and Attitude - are you able and are you interested?

 Balance - will you have a range of options open for future career ideas?

 Choice - are they your own decisions or have you been swayed by others?

-If you click on the subject, you are able to read a brief outline of the subject to help make your choice.
+If you click on each subject below, you are able to read a brief outline of the subject to help make your choices.